Unity-Technologies/EntityComponentSystemSamples/Dots101/Entities101/Assets/HelloCube/README.md

 This sample is the same as "MainThread", except the `RotationSpeedSystem` now uses a job (an `IJobEntity`) to spin the cubes instead of doing so directly on the main thread.
 Also, the Y-axis scale of the cube is fluctuated between 1 and -1 by setting the cube's `PostTransformMatrix` component.

-## Aspects sample

-This sample is like "MainThread", except the `RotationSpeedSystem` now uses an aspect to move the cube up and down.

 ## Prefabs sample

 The sample contains a single non-rendered entity with a `Spawner` component that references a cube prefab.